apache/carbondata/docs/scd-and-cdc-guide.md

    * `whenNotMatched` clause can have only the `insertExpr` action.
 The new row is generated based on the specified column and corresponding expressions.
 Users do not need to specify all the columns in the target table.
 For unspecified target columns, NULL is inserted.
 * `whenNotMatchedAndExistsOnlyOnTarget` clause is executed when row does not match source and exists only in target.
 This clause can have only delete action.

-**NOTE:** SQL syntax for merge is not yet supported.

 ##### Example code to implement cdc/scd scenario

-Please refer example class [MergeTestCase](https://github.com/apache/carbondata/blob/master/integration/spark/src/test/scala/org/apache/carbondata/spark/testsuite/merge/MergeTestCase.scala) to understand and implement scd and cdc scenarios.
+Please refer example class [MergeTestCase](https://github.com/apache/carbondata/blob/master/integration/spark/src/test/scala/org/apache/carbondata/spark/testsuite/merge/MergeTestCase.scala) to understand and implement scd and cdc scenarios using api.
+Please refer example class [DataMergeIntoExample](https://github.com/apache/carbondata/blob/master/examples/spark/src/main/scala/org/apache/carbondata/examples/DataMergeIntoExample.scala) to understand and implement scd and cdc scenarios using sql.